Toward Self-Adjusting k-ary Search Tree Networks: Introduction

 \section{Introduction}

-With more services being offloaded to the cloud and the ever increasing numbers of connected devices to the internet, inter- and intra-datacenter traffic follows a clearly increasing trend.
+With more services being offloaded to the cloud and the ever increasing numbers of connected devices to the Internet, inter- and intra-datacenter traffic grows exponentially.
 Therefore, datacenter network design has been attracting a lot of attention.
-Traditional datacenter network designs are static and perform well only under certain workloads.
+Traditional datacenter network designs are static and perform well only under certain workloads (e.g. all-to-all).
 However, datacenter traffic follows patterns which can be exploited in the design of more efficient networks.
-It has been shown that a small fraction of network nodes accounts for a large fraction of traffic, the traffic distribution is sparse, and it exhibits locality features which change over time \cite{avin2020complexity}.
+It has been shown that a small fraction of network nodes accounts for a large fraction of datacenter traffic, the traffic distribution is sparse, and it exhibits locality features that change over time \cite{avin2020complexity}.

-As a result, dynamic network topologies have emerged.
-Supported by advances in networking hardware (e.g., optical circuit switches or even experimental designs as in \cite{projector-paper}), physical network topologies now have the ability to \textit{self-adjust}.
-That is, the physical network topology is now programmable and can be manipulated to serve traffic more efficiently.
-Interestingly, leading cloud providers have already attempted to incorporate dynamic networks into their datacenters \cite{poutievski2022jupiter} (and previously \cite{projector-paper}).
+As a result, innovative dynamic datacenter network topologies have emerged.
+Supported by advances in networking hardware (e.g., optical circuit switches, 60 GHz wireless, or even experimental designs based on free-space optics as in \cite{projector-paper}), physical network topologies now have the ability to \textit{self-adjust}.
+That is, the physical network topology is now programmable and can be reconfigured to serve traffic more efficiently.
+Interestingly, leading cloud providers have already attempted to incorporate dynamic networks into their datacenters \cite{projector-paper, poutievski2022jupiter}.

-This flexibility provided by networking hardware raises an optimization challenge: how can we use it in the best possible way to get more efficient networks?
-There is a trade-off between the cost of changing the network topology (reconfiguration cost) and the benefit of reducing the distance of frequently communicating nodes (routing cost).
-In the online case, where future communication demand is unknown and only revealed piecewise, we would opt for topology updates that will pay off in the future.
-In the offline case, we aim at computing an optimal network topology with low time complexity.
+This flexibility provided by networking hardware raises an optimization challenge: how to optimally adjust the topology to improve network efficiency in terms of routing cost?
+There is a trade-off between the cost of changing the network topology (reconfiguration cost) and the benefit of reducing the distance of frequently communicating racks, henceforth called nodes (routing cost).
+We assume that the input of this optimization problem is a sequence of communication requests.
+In the online case, where the input is revealed piecewise and future communication demand is unknown, we would opt for topology updates that are likely to pay off in the future.
+In the static case, we aim at computing an optimal demand-aware network topology with low time complexity.